nicnl31/MIT-686x-Machine-Learning/README.md

 # MIT-686x-Machine-Learning
 This repository is where I share the contents I did in MIT's 6.86x Machine Learning course.

+This includes codes written both by myself and by the course staff.

 Course URL: https://www.edx.org/course/machine-learning-with-python-from-linear-models-to

 ## About this course